guinetn/browserLocalHomepage/assets/books/dotnet/types/val/span.md

 ## SPAN and linguistic behavior

-.NET has adopted Span<T> as a first-class citizen (and ReadOnlySpan<char> as the convention for a cheap string slice), there are also consistency issues to deal with.
-All Span<T>-based extension methods (including extension methods that operate on ReadOnlySpan<char>) are ordinal by default, unless an explicit StringComparison has been provided.
+.NET has adopted Span&lt;T&gt; as a first-class citizen (and ReadOnlySpan&lt;char&gt; as the convention for a cheap string slice), there are also consistency issues to deal with.
+All Span&lt;T&gt;-based extension methods (including extension methods that operate on ReadOnlySpan&lt;char&gt;) are ordinal by default, unless an explicit StringComparison has been provided.
 As developers begin using span-based code more frequently, the risk of mixing and matching linguistic and non-linguistic operations on the same text increases.

 string str = GetString();
 bool b1 = str.StartsWith("Hello"); // uses 'CurrentCulture' by default (search a string in a string)

-ReadOnlySpan<char> span = str.AsSpan();
+ReadOnlySpan&lt;char&gt; span = str.AsSpan();
 bool b2 = span.StartsWith("Hello"); // uses 'Ordinal' by default
 This mismatch of expectations could cause developers to introduce latent bugs into their code bases.